 Mind & Body

-Yoga is a therapeutic practice that is used to unite the mind, body and spirit.
+Yoga is a therapeutic practise that is used to unite the mind, body and spirit.
 I love that yoga has a spiritual and meditative component, which Pilates does not have.
 It really helps me to centre myself and energise my mind for the stresses of modern living.
 Yoga is often used to heal the body and provide mental harmony by improving flexibility and promoting relaxation.
 The movements in Yoga are called poses as opposed to exercises in Pilates.

 Whilst in Pilates, the core focus, is in fact, the CORE, all the Pilates movements are initiated from the core, or POWERHOUSE, as Joseph Pilates names this region of the body.
 Developing strength in the core is essential to Pilates.
-That’s what I love about Pilates it’s helps so many of my clients overcome back pain, improve balance and encourage correct posture.
+That’s what I love about Pilates it’s helped so many of my clients overcome back pain, improve balance and encourage correct posture.
 As well as using body weight exercises, Pilates utilises resistance machines (reformer, MOTR, chairs and cadillacs) and other equipment (Pilates rings and balls) to improve the alignment and strength of the body.
 While Yoga practice predominantly uses body weight (holding static poses) and doesn’t utilise any form of resistance equipment.

 Breathing plays an integral role in both Yoga & Pilates, but the breathing techniques are slightly different.
 Yoga encourages breathing for relaxation purposes.
 Throughout the routine, in Yoga it is important to continuously concentrate on how the breath is being employed.
 Sending breath to areas that might be holding stress can help to relax these muscle groups in the body and assist in holding ones pose deeper and longer.
 The breathing technique in Yoga is called Pranayama.
 The benefits of Pranayama are below.